justinwakefield/FFX-Tools/README.txt

 FFX Tools

-GENERAL SETUP
-Movement keys must be bound to WASD
-Confirm, Menu, and Cancel mapped to C, V, X respectively

-You can use the 2nd Keyboard settings to set these if they're not your default.
+Movement keys must be bound to WASD.
+Confirm, Menu, and Cancel mapped to C, V, X respectively You can use the 2nd Keyboard settings to set these if they're not your default.

 Autofarmer